mitchel-okomor/idea-pool/README.md

-# FarmRuby Server
+# Idea-Pool Server

-A complete ecommerce solution for efficient farm produce supply across Nigeria
+A backend service for generating ideas

 ## Installation

-Read the container README.md file.